 - Grantee (ST).
-State entity that prepares NHTF Allocation Plan, receives NHTF dollars, administers NHTF. - Subgrantee (REG).
-State may choose to designate local jurisdiction to administer NHTF in a city or county. - Eligible Recipient (ST).
+State entity that prepares NHTF Allocation Plan, receives NHTF dollars, administers NHTF.
+For Michigan the grantee is MSHDA. - Subgrantee (REG).
+State may choose to designate local jurisdiction to administer NHTF in a city or urban county. - Eligible Recipient (ST).
 Organization or agency that applies to grantee for NHTF money to carry out NHTF project.